MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 When data is pushed to the workload, it's the responsibility of the data source owner to provide fresh data.
 The workload owner provides a suitable location in their localized data store to store the data.
 This approach applies to proprietary data that's owned by the organization, not to public sources.

-In case of pulling, there are two approaches.
+There are two approaches that you can use for pulling data.
 In one approach, the workload queries against the data store, retrieves necessary data, and places it in the localized store.
 Another way is to perform real-time queries in memory.
 The decision depends on data volume and available compute resources.
 For smaller datasets, in-memory retrieval might be sufficient for model training.

 Regardless of whether you use push or pull mode, avoid training models on stale data.
 The frequency of data updates should align with workload requirements.